Krokhol Disc Golf Course Basics

-The land they had discovered was, indeed, the former back nine of a ball golf course that the owner had removed to reduce maintenance costs as ball golf's popularity continued to slip.
+The land the club had discovered was, indeed, the former back nine of a ball golf course that the owner had removed to reduce maintenance costs as ball golf's popularity continued to slip.
 Along with the benefit of having many potential fairways already cleared, the area offered up thickly forested areas, drastic elevation changes, bodies of water, and protruding rock walls that created both extraordinarily picturesque scenery and all the elements needed for world class disc golf.

-To the clubs' delight, neither the course owner nor the local municipality that owned part of the land the groups wanted to use had a problem with them molding the area into a disc golf course.
+To the Frisbeeklubb's delight, neither the course owner nor the local municipality that owned part of the land the group wanted to use had a problem with them molding the area into a disc golf course.
 In fact, the course owner saw plenty of benefits to it: the land would continue to be maintained, get used, and the course's cafe would have more potential traffic.
 He even gave the group permission to use some of his equipment for building and maintaining the course.

-Given the quality of the property, the clubs knew they had no choice but to create something magnificent.
-To cover the costs of course building, a very successful crowdfunding campaign was launched that earned over 90,000 Norwegian krone (around $10,100 USD/€9,000).
-Beyond that, the story of Krokhol is a simple one: a disc golf community putting in long hours to design and build a place any disc golfer is welcome to play.
-The thing that makes the story truly special is that the product of their labors happens to be one of the best disc golf courses in the world, with no bicyclists or soccer players in sight.
+Given the quality of the property, the Muselunden club knew they had no choice but to create something magnificent.
+To make sure they had the manpower to do it right, they teamed up with another Oslo club, Ekeberg, to create Krokhol.
+Beyond that, the story of Krokhol is a simple one: a disc golf community putting in long hours to design and build a course with some help from a successful campaign to crowdfund the cost of baskets.
+The the thing that makes the story truly special is that the product of their labors happens to be one of the best disc golf courses in the world, with no bicyclists or soccer players in sight.

 Somby said that he and the others who helped build and design the course had one very clear goal for their efforts.

 "We want to build up the area's players to be able to compete on a higher level," he said.